In-patient luxury rehab center in Thailand

 2. Fast heartbeat

 Fast heartbeat, or tachycardia, is a heart rate of over 100 beats per minute.
 A fast heartbeat isn’t always a cause for concern.
 It’s natural for the heart rate to go up during exercise or as a response to stress.
-Fast heartbeat also occurs as a symptom of anxiety disorders such as SAD.
+Fast heartbeat additionally occurs as a symptom of anxiety disorders such as SAD.

 Social anxiety disorder causes a fast heartbeat due to the fight-or-flight mechanism, which is a part of the autonomic nervous system (ANS).
 When fight-or-flight mode is activated, the body tries to take in more oxygen.
-As a result, the breathing rate becomes faster, and with the release of adrenaline, the heart starts beating more quicker.
+As a result, the breathing rate becomes faster, and with the release of adrenaline, the heart starts beating quicker.

 A fast heartbeat is a symptom of social anxiety disorder because it’s a reaction to negative, stressful stimuli that a person can’t control.
 In this case, those stressful stimuli are a social event or situation.
-Physiological hyperactivity is a cardinal feature of social anxiety, according to a paper by L. Rosler et al. in the March 2021 issue of the Journal of Behavior Therapy and Experimental Psychiatry.

 Identifying a fast heartbeat as a symptom of SAD isn’t complicated; it manifests itself in the form of a pounding heartbeat accompanied by chest pain, fainting, and shortness of breath in social situations.